oPromessa/imdb2vsmeta/README.md

 ### IMDb to VSMETA
 * If you own a Synology NAS and make use of Video Station.
-* And need a quick easy way to populate yout Movie Library with Metadata.
+* And need a quick easy way to populate your Movie Library with Metadata.
 * imdb2vsmeta is the answer!

 ### How to use